mlarocca/jsgraphs/readme/tutorial.md

 Applied to graphs, the substance is the graph data structure, which has the maximum level of abstraction: it's a perfect candidate for the _Model_ part of MVC pattern.

-In a way, an embedding is partly more about the form than the graph itself: we arrange vertices and esges as a way to _display_ a graph, to make it easier to comprehend to humans.
+In a way, an embedding is partly more about the form than the graph itself: we arrange vertices and edges as a way to _display_ a graph, to make it easier to comprehend to humans.

 An embedding, however, can also be substance: for instance if vertices are electronic components on a circuit board, and edges are connective tracks, then their position is not just about appearance.

-For our `Embedding` class, we have thus tried to separate form and substance accordingly: all the attributes that we can associate with an embedding's structure (its substance) can be passed to the construtor and modified using setters.
+For our `Embedding` class, we have thus tried to separate form and substance accordingly: all the attributes that we can associate with an embedding's structure (its substance) can be passed to the constructor and modified using setters.

-The form, for class `Embedding`, is the way we can later represent it: this is a separate concern, in line with MVC; regardless of whether we provide methods inside this class to generate the view, it's possible to write separate classes taking an embedding an generating a view.
+The form, for class `Embedding`, is the way we can later represent it: this is a separate concern, in line with MVC; regardless of whether we provide methods inside this class to generate the view, it's possible to write separate classes taking an embedding and generating a view.

 The build-in methods to generate a view for an `Embedding` are `toJson`, to produce a _JSON_ representation of the embedding (and serialize/deserialize it), and - perhaps more interestingly - `toSvg` that generates _SVG_ markup for vertices and edges.